SmithWillSuffice/ohanga-pai/content/questions/6_interest_rate_myths.md

 CPI index, which is not a very accurate measure of the general price level.
 So it is difficult to extract the proof that the 'interest rate is the inflation rate' from metrics like the CPI.

+### Underlying the myth

+The basic thought behind the interest rate myth is that lowering the interest rate lowers the costs for borrowers, so fuels expansion; while raising rates incentives savings, and crushes borrowers with higher costs.
+The former should thus increase demand (by bank credit expansion) while the latter should suppress demand (via savings, people getting "out of cash and into bonds").

+This sort of analysis is often simplified into the meme that interest rate changes alter the consumer behaviour, from borrowers to savers, or vice versa.

+It is a nice fairy story, but that's all it is.

+You cannot "turn" someone who needs to eat into a saver, not if their income is entirely spent on rent, electricity, transport to work, and food.

+Interestingly, the more sophisticated financial bros know this, they call it an **_absorbing barrier_**.
+(Most do not recognize this in the interest rate policy though, sadly.
+It is like knowing gravity works on Earth but not understanding it works on the Sun the same way.)

+In the real world the critical understanding is **_not_** fond in this simplification of "turning borrowers into savers," but rather in the more subtle distinction of **_propensity of borrowers to save_** versus **_propensity of savers to spend_**
+Any difference in these two metrics will have either the desired monetarist policy effect, or if the monetarists are truly hapless the opposite effect.

+All the econometric analysis anyone has ever done has found almost no significant difference in these propensities.
+Some analysts claim to have seen a small difference in propensities, but it is not enough to justify the efficacy of monetarist policy (using the interest rate as a lever).

+So in the real world, the interest rate is largely ineffective as a policy tool, and when effective tends to have the opposite effect to that which mainstream economists and central bankers think.

+The MMT claim is that the interest rate is the inflation rate, and so raising the interest rate is stimulus, and heats up the economy, while lowering *the* rate${}^\ast$ does the opposite, all other things being equal.

+${}^\ast$ There are many prices for money in any economic system, *the* rate here refers to the central bank corridor rates.

 ## Proving Interest Rate Hikes are Pro-Inflationary